Nopock/AetherMC/.github/README.md

 In AetherMC there is no "Main Thread" anymore.
 If you don't know how to properly use `Threads` or making your plugins `Thread-Safe` this isn't the Minecraft Server for you.
 But the main API should handle things without any major issues if you don't fully know `Thread-Safety` here is a little guide on Thread-Safety ([HERE](https://www.baeldung.com/java-thread-safety))

+Check out the [Wiki](https://github.com/Outspending/AetherMC/wiki) for more information about `Thread-Safety` and our `API`.
+This will help you thought each element of the API and is updated accordingly whenever we change anything.
+The wiki is made for helping people and to minimize the questions in our discord and discussions.
+Thanks, and if you want something adding to the wiki that isn't there please DM me :smile:

 AetherMC is currently in development, you may be able to get a build from me if you ask nicely by contacting my through discord [My Profile](https://discord.com/users/982807217952677888)

 > **AetherMC is a fork of Minestom**